barcelosf/cluster_pub/README.md

 ## Extract Clustering Metrics  📈

 To calculate clustering metrics, like, Silhouette Score, Davies-Bouldin Score and Calinski-Harabasz Score run the following commands:

+OBS: The argument number_of_clusters is not the desired clusters quantity, but it is the quantity of clusters/categories that might exit in the analysed dataset.

 #### Calculate Davies-Bouldin Score
 ```bash Python installation command